arrowtype/blog/posts/2020-12-11--robofont-tips/index.md

   - robofont
   - tools
 layout: layouts/post.njk
+permalink: posts/robofont-tips/index.html
 ---

 Type designers are lucky to have a variety of extremely-capable tools for creating new fonts.
+My favorite of these is RoboFont.

-The font editor I use most is RoboFont, for reasons mentioned in my earlier post, [Getting Started in Type](../2020-05-01--getting-started-in-type).
+I covered some of the reasons I like RoboFont in my earlier post, [Getting Started in Type](../getting-started).
 This post actually started as a section of that article, but I have since realized that I would like to add more extensions and more details.
 If you haven’t already read that article, there are lots of helpful tips there, so consider giving it a look, too!

 ## Extensions I couldn’t live without